 How to Find Keywords that Trigger Featured Snippets?

-Most of the studies confirmed that the featured snippets are triggered by long-tail keywords.
+Most of the studies confirm that featured snippets are triggered by long-tail keywords.
 An increase in the number of words in your search query increases the chance of triggering a featured snippet.

 Next, you should have properly structured content.
 Google loves structured content.
 So use subheadings, lists and tables while creating the content.